johnwbyrd/pennyworth/doc/overview.md

 ### 3. DynamoDB (API Key Store)
 - **Role:** Persistent, scalable storage for API key metadata and permissions
 - **Security Note:** Only a secure hash (e.g., SHA-256) of each API key is stored—never the key itself.
 This ensures that even if the database is compromised, the actual keys remain secret.
+- **API key management is exclusively handled via DynamoDB; LiteLLM's built-in key management is not used.**
+- **A Python CLI tool is used for API key creation, auditing, and revocation, and only hashes are ever stored.**
 - **Responsibilities:**
   - Stores API key hashes and their status (active, revoked, etc.)
   - Supports dynamic key management (add, revoke, rotate)